gyrostable/gyd-governance/README.md

 4. `LPVault`: The `LPVault` allows a user to lock an LP token to earn voting power.
 There can be as many `LPVault` in existence as we decide to support LP tokens.
 An LP vault could be incentivised through a liquidity mining scheme implemented in its parent `LiquidityMining` contract
 5. `AggregateLPVault`: This aggregates the voting power across all the registered `LPVault`s.
 The `LPVault`s are weighted through governance.

+The weights of different voting vaults should sum to 1 (representing 100% of total voting power) and change over time according to a schedule set in `VotingPowerAggregator`.
+A schedule starts from initial weights at the starting time and arrives at final weights at the ending time with weights changing linearly over time.
+A new schedule can be set by governance by calling `VotingPowerAggregator.setSchedule`.

 ### Action tiering

 Every function that can be called through governance is assigned a tier.